Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Introduction

 \section{Introduction}

-Mixed effects models are widely used in various scientific disciplines for modeling data with hierarchically grouped structures \citep{laird1982random, pinheiro2000linear}.
-High-dimensional crossed random effects occur frequently in practice, e.g., when modeling ratings in recommender systems with categorical grouping variables corresponding to customers and products \citep{gao2017efficient, ghosh2022backfitting, simchoni2023integrating} or, in general, when there are high-cardinality categorical predictor variables \citep{simchoni2021using, sigrist2023comparison}.
-However, current standard Cholesky decomposition-based computations can become prohibitively slow for high-dimensional crossed random effects.
-For instance, the cost of computing Cholesky factors of sparse matrices can be of cubic complexity in the dimension of the random effects \citep{pandolfi2024conjugate}.
+Mixed-effects models are widely used in various scientific disciplines to analyze hierarchically grouped data \citep{pinheiro2000linear, mcculloch2004generalized}.
+High-dimensional crossed random effects occur frequently in practice, for instance, when modeling ratings in recommender systems with categorical grouping variables corresponding to customers and products \citep{gao2017efficient, ghosh2022backfitting, simchoni2023integrating} or, in general, when there are high-cardinality categorical predictor variables \citep{sigrist2023comparison}.
+However, current standard sparse Cholesky decomposition-based computations can become prohibitively slow for high-dimensional crossed random effects.
+For instance, the cost of computing Cholesky factors has up to cubic complexity in the dimension of the random effects \citep{pandolfi2024conjugate}.